 Contact us today for a free quote.

 A Preliminary Ecological Appraisal (PEA), should be your first step in evaluating a site.
-An Ecological appraisal will give you an overview of a site, which can help you understand the ecological conditions, including details of any habitats present, the presence of any protected species, or any other key ecological constraints which could affect your projects.
+An Ecological appraisal will give you an overview of a site, which can help you understand the ecological conditions.
+This can include details of any habitats present, the presence of any protected species, or any other key ecological constraints which could affect your projects.

 The two main elements of an ecological appraisal include an ecological desk study and an extended Phase 1 habitat survey.

-When considering a planning application, the local planning authority will consider how the development will positively or negatively impact the environment and biodiversity of an area.
+When considering a planning application, the local planning authority will consider how the impacts of the development on the environment and biodiversity of an area.
 It will also consider the presence of any notable species or habitats on the site.

 How Can Collington Winter Assist Your Project?